spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-recom-tab.md

 *  Recommendations for vCPU and memory right sizing per deployment.
 Recommended increases are shown with a green up arrow, and recommended decreases are shown with a red Down arrow.
 *  Optimized [Right Sizing rules]() that are attached to specific workloads.
 *  Potential monthly max. savings if you adopt these recommendations.
-*  Rules/Status: If the workload is [attached](https://docs.spot.io/ocean/features/ocean-cluster-right-sizing-recom-tab?id=attach-a-right-sizing-rule-to-one-or-more-workloads) to a right-sizing rule, the name of the rule appears.
-Hover over the rule name to see the workload status (pending or activated).
+*  Rules: If the workload is [attached](https://docs.spot.io/ocean/features/ocean-cluster-right-sizing-recom-tab?id=attach-a-right-sizing-rule-to-one-or-more-workloads) to a right-sizing rule, the name of the rule appears.
+The rule has one of the following workload (colored) optimization statuses:
+   *  Green: The Workload is fully optimized, and no action is required.
+   *  Yellow: The Workload is partially optimized.
+For example, recommendations were not applied due to Resource threshold(s) on the attached rule.
+   *  Gray: The rule for the workload has not yet been activated.
+   *  Red: The Workload is not optimized.

+> **Notes**:

+> Hover over the workload optimization status to view more details in a tooltip.

->**Notes**: If a workload is attached to an activated right-sizing rule, no vCPU / memory recommendations or Potential monthly max. savings are displayed for the workload because Ocean is already optimizing it.
+> If a workload is attached to an activated right-sizing rule, no vCPU / memory recommendations or Potential monthly max. savings are displayed for the workload because Ocean is already optimizing it.

->
+The graphical display above the list shows the breakdown of these workload optimization statuses.

 To view a list of your potential savings and recommendations per container: